robmasocco/AOS-TAG/ideas.md

 ### BST Dictionary

 This dictionary holds *key-tag descriptor* pairs of the instances that were not created as *IPC_PRIVATE*, thus meant to be shared.
 It is indexed by keys and each node stores, together with the necessary pointers, the tag descriptor of the corresponding instance.
+It must support basic operations like *insert*, *search* and *delete*.
-Concurrent accesses to this structure are regulated with an rw_semaphore that allows multiple readers to perform queries and single writers to update it, adding or removing nodes, whilst excluding all readers and other writers.
+Concurrent accesses to this structure are regulated by an rw_semaphore that allows multiple readers to perform queries and single writers to update it, adding or removing nodes, whilst excluding all readers and other writers.
-While an AVL tree would have certainly worked in this scenario, the choice has been made to optimize the dictionary even more considering an average usage pattern: it is reasonable to suppose that after a shared instance is created, and its node added to the tree, such instance will be referenced again multiple times by other threads that want to open it, possibly after a short time.
+While an AVL tree would have certainly worked in this scenario, the choice has been made to optimize the dictionary even more considering an average usage pattern: it is reasonable to suppose that after a shared instance is created, and its node added to the tree, such instance will be referenced again multiple times by other threads that want to open it, possibly but not necessarily after a short time.
 The tree should then work like a *cache*: exploiting temporal locality with spatial locality by keeping "recent" nodes close to the root, making searches quicker.
 The BST that best fits these requirements without being too complicated is the **splay tree**, and it is how the BST dictionary is implemented in this project.
 Simply put, it differs from an AVL in the fact that each time a node is accessed, for any kind of operation, an heuristic named *splay* is performed on that node consisting in a series of rotations to bring it to the root.
-Balance of the tree is not explicitly maintained, so searches prove to be efficient only in an amortized analysis, but the space that each node requires and the time needed to perform rotations are less since no balancing information has to be stored, checked or updated.
+Balance of the tree is not explicitly maintained, so operations prove to be efficient only in an amortized analysis, but the space that each node requires and the time needed to perform rotations are less since no balancing information has to be stored, checked or updated.
+The amortized analysis shows that we can expect logarithmic access times for every operation: *O(log(n))*, where *n* is the number of nodes in the tree.
-The only difference from the original version proposed by D. Sleator and R. Tarjan lies in the fact that we want to allow searches to be performed concurrently, which is not possible if at the end we need to splay the node (or the leaf node we end up at).
+The only major difference of this implementation from the original version proposed by D. Sleator and R. Tarjan lies in the fact that we want to allow searches to be performed concurrently, which is not possible if at the end we need to splay the node (or the leaf node we end up at).
 Thus, **in this implementation we do not splay after searches**.
 This has the side effect that particularly pathological usage patterns may lead to a completely unbalanced tree, in which a search could have linear cost.
 This is indeed a compromise that we intend to make.
+Also, the deletion operation has been implemented using a *join-based* scheme: instead of splaying the parent of the removed node to the root we splay the node to delete (if any), then we cut the tree in two subtrees, splay the node with the largest key in the left subtree and attach it as left son of the right subtree's root.
 Another optimization that has been chosen has to do with caching of nodes: given how small nodes are in term of size of the corresponding struct, a compiler optimization has been added to align them to the x86 cache line size.
 The code for this data structure, based on *kmalloc* for the dynamic allocation of nodes, can be found in the *aos-tag/splay-trees_int-keys/* subdirectory.

 ### Instances Array